wp-plugins/chargebee/readme.txt

 == Changelog ==

+= 2.4.1 =
+Minor bug fix.
+In plan listing page for premium plans, plan period has been skipped and now it is fixed

 = 2.4 =
 Support for showing specified number of characters for a restricted post and also redirecting user to custom login page when try to choose a plan without logging in site.